fortedigital/Front-End-Internship-Task/README.md

 ​You need to work on `Intern List`, `Add Intern` and `Edit Intern` page.

 - Change the HTML markup to the more semantic one.
-- Style both pages according to the design: https://www.figma.com/file/DNF5oDSn7NTO4Ls1kVkK1K/Task?node-id=1%3A2
+- Style all pages according to the design: https://www.figma.com/file/DNF5oDSn7NTO4Ls1kVkK1K/Task?node-id=1%3A2
 - Remember about accessibility and RWD